John Berry (ambassador): Early life and education

-Berry was born February 10, 1959, in Rockville, Montgomery County, Maryland, United States.
+Berry was born 1959, in Maryland, United States.
 His father served in the U.S. Marine Corps, his mother worked for the U.S. Census Bureau, and he has a brother and a sister.
-Berry graduated from high school in 1977 and finished a Bachelor of Arts in government and politics from the University of Maryland, College Park in 1980.
+Berry graduated from high school in 1977 and finished a Bachelor of Arts in government and politics from the University of Maryland in 1980.
 In 1981, Berry graduated from the Maxwell School of Citizenship and Public Affairs at Syracuse University with a Master of Public Administration.

 Career

 Berry served in management for the Montgomery County government from 1982 to 1984 and as staff director of the Maryland Senate Finance Committee from 1984 to 1985.
 From 1985 to 1994, he was legislative director for U.S. Representative Steny Hoyer, and associate staffer on the House Appropriations Committee.
 Berry assisted Hoyer on employment issues of the federal government, and played a leading role in negotiations that led to the Federal Employees Pay Comparability Act of 1990, which established the locality pay system.
 From 1994 to 1995, Berry served as Deputy Assistant Secretary and acting Assistant Secretary for Law Enforcement in the U.S. Treasury Department.
 From 1995 to 1997, Berry worked as director of government relations and as senior policy advisor at the Smithsonian Institution.